tetratelabs/istio-distro.io/content/en/istio-in-practice/multiple-ingress-gateways/_index.md

 kubectl create ns staging
 ```

 Now we're ready to install Istio.
-Save the above YAML to `istio-2-gw.yaml` and use `getistio` to install it:
+Save the above YAML to `istio-2-gw.yaml` and use `getmesh` to install it:

 ```sh
 $ getmesh istioctl install -f istio-2-gw.yaml